A/N: Done for the Sickfic Challenge over at the Mrs Hudson's Kitchen forum:

 Ever wondered why Lestrade was mysteriously absent during The Blind Banker?
 Me too.
 Here's what happened afterwards.

 Lestrade twitched violently out of sleep.
-For a few seconds he blinked in confusion, wondering where the hell he was.
-The realisation came to him in one fell swoop: he was at the Blue Lantern Hotel because Julie had thrown him out three days ago; he felt like shit, and he'd woken because someone was banging loudly on the door.
-He sat up awkwardly.
+For a few seconds he blinked, wondering where the hell he was.
+The realisation came in one fell swoop: he was at the Blue Lantern Hotel because Julie had thrown him out three days ago; he felt like shit, and he'd woken because someone was banging on the door.
+He struggled to sit up.
 Couldn't be staff, unless the building was on fire.
-He couldn't remember his own date of birth at that moment, but he distinctly remembered that he'd put a "Do Not Disturb" sign on the door before collapsing into bed to sleep out the rabid flu he'd managed to catch from somewhere.
+He couldn't remember his own date of birth at that moment, but he did remember that he'd put a "Do Not Disturb" sign on the door before collapsing into bed to sleep out the rabid flu he'd managed to catch from somewhere.

 Shit.
 Should have expected this.

 There was no way Sherlock was going to leave, so the only option was to let him in.
-Coughing into one fist, Lestrade opened the door without speaking and Sherlock strode past him sulkily.
+Coughing into one fist, Lestrade opened the door without speaking and Sherlock strode past him.

 In a strop again.
 I knew he'd hate Dimmock.

 "Lestrade, if you're going to use a marital tiff as an excuse to call into work when there's an important case on, don't ever leave that idiot Dimmock in charge again.
 I despise him."
-Sherlock barged into the little room, heading straight for the kitchenette as if he owned the place.
+Sherlock headed straight for the kitchenette as if he owned the place.

 "Not my fault.
-I don't pick my replacements," Lestrade said hoarsely, coughing into his hand again.
+I don't pick my replacements."
+Lestrade coughed into his hand.
 "How'd you find me?"

 "Oh, don't insult me.
 Julie's thrown you out again, and you'd obviously choose a modestly priced but not dingy hotel located approximately halfway between your children and your workplace.
 Child's play."

-Lestrade sighed in resignation, then coughed again.
+Lestrade sighed, then coughed again.
 That dry hack was driving him crazy.
 "Yeah, um.
-Anyway, as interesting as the case was, no doubt, not a good time for it right now," he said.
+Not a good time for it right now," he said.

-Sherlock was purposefully making instant coffee – for himself, since it would never have crossed his mind that he should offer any to Lestrade.
-At this he looked up, spoon suspended in mid air as his gaze darted over Lestrade from head to toe for a few silent seconds.
+Sherlock was making instant coffee – for himself, since it would never have crossed his mind that he should offer any to Lestrade.
+At this he looked up, spoon suspended in mid air as his gaze darted over Lestrade from head to toe.

 "You're ill," he remarked.